EthicalSource/hippocratic-license/README.md

 ## Project Home Page

-For an overview and usage instructions, please visit [firstdonoharm.dev](https://firstdonoharm.dev/)
+For an overview and usage instructions, please visit [firstdonoharm.dev](https://firstdonoharm.dev/).
+The license itself is available at https://firstdonoharm.dev/version/2/1/license.html

 ## Contributing